eriknyquist/boyermoore/README.rst

 * Searching in files without reading the whole file into memory, allowing handling of large files
 * Full unicode support

+See the `API documentation <https://eriknyquist.github.io/boyermoore/>`_ for more details.

 Installing
 ----------